The Cost of Inflation: Mathematical Appendix

 \begin{proof} Let $A=(A_{ij})$ denote the column-stochastic expenditure-share matrix of the money network, so that $A_{ij}\ge0$ and $\sum_{i=1}^n A_{ij}=1$ for each $j$.
 Under the convention used in the text, money balances propagate as

 In stationary equilibrium, money balances are an invariant distribution of this propagation operator and therefore satisfy

-By Perron--Frobenius, the fixed point is proportional to the positive right eigenvector of $A$ associated with eigenvalue $1$.
-Under the degree-based Perron-vector approximation used throughout (see the discussion of degree-moment eigenvector proxies in Appendix~\ref{appendix:mathematics}), there exists a constant $c>0$ such that
+By Perron--Frobenius, the fixed point is proportional to the positive right eigenvector $\mathbf v_1$ of $A$ associated with eigenvalue $1$.
+Under the degree-based Perron-vector proxy of the mean-field closure (Lemma~\ref{lemma:eigenvector_proxies}, whose preamble fixes $\mathbf v_1\propto d$), there exists a constant $c>0$ such that